 Apple Pie Blondies

-Some of my husband’s employees and co-workers have mentioned that there hasn’t been any treats from me lately.
+Some of my husband’s employees and co-workers have mentioned that there haven’t been any treats from me lately.
 Often, when I bake, I send most of the treats to work with my husband and they absolutely love seeing him come to work with a pan full of desserts.

 They are right though, I have not baked all summer so there hasn’t been anything to send them.
 Partly because summer is just too hot for baking and partly because I’ve been feeling too lazy to bake.